sujatasule/PowerBI-Projects/README.md

-Both the project uses Microsoft Power BI Desktop to Transform, load and visualize the data.
+Both the projects use Microsoft Power BI Desktop to Transform, load and visualize the data.
 Adidas Sales Data analysis is basic project to learn.
 Blinkit- Online grocery shopping in India.
 Following DAX functions are used in this project.